Frederick Metz

 Frederick Metz (1832–1901) founded and owned the Metz Brewery in Omaha, Nebraska, for forty years.
 He was also a two-time representative in the Nebraska Legislature, and an influential member of Omaha society.

 Biography

-Born in Hesse-Kassel (or Hesse-Cassel), Germany, Frederick was educated as a forester.
+Born in the Electorate of Hesse, Frederick was educated as a forester.
 In 1851 he emigrated to the United States of America through the port of New Orleans, Louisiana, and settled in St. Louis, Missouri, where he worked in the mercantile business.
 In 1857 he came to Bellevue, Nebraska and continued in the merchandising trade until 1862.
 Frederick next went to Denver, Colorado and established a wholesale and commission business in general merchandise, which he owned until 1864.
 In 1864 Frederick returned to Nebraska and with his brother Philip purchased the McCumbe Brewery, the first brewery in Nebraska, which they renamed Metz Brewery.
 Frederick served in the Nebraska Senate in 1871 and again 1885.
 He was president of German Savings Bank in Omaha.